1977 Hang Ten 400

-The 1977 Hang Ten 400 was an endurance race for Group C Touring Cars.
-The race was held on 11 September 1977 at the Sandown Park circuit in Victoria, Australia over a total distance of 400 km.
-It was Round 8 of the 1977 Australian Touring Car Championship and Round 1 of the 1977 Australian Championship of Makes.
+The 1977 Hang Ten 400 was an endurance motor race for Group C Touring Cars.
+It was held on 11 September 1977 at the Sandown Park circuit in Victoria, Australia over a total distance of 400 km.
+The race was Round 8 of the 1977 Australian Touring Car Championship and Round 1 of the 1977 Australian Championship of Makes.
+It was the twelfth running of the race which was later to become known as the Sandown 500.

+The race was won by Peter Brock driving a Holden Torana A9X for Bill Patterson Racing.

+Classes

 Cars competed in four engine capacity classes: